matutter/Masset2/README.md

 Session
 ============
-| Achieved by a 512byte token generator
+Achieved by a 512byte token generator. <br>
-| Client-side tokens are stored in cookies.
+Client-side tokens are stored in cookies. <br>
-| This currently depends on socket.io to send cookies.
+This currently depends on socket.io to send cookies. <br>
 ```JavaScript
 db.sessions.create({ backup:"last", sessionData:null })
 ```